Programming-Systems-Lab/dyclink/README.md

 Questions, concerns, comments
 -------
-Please email [Mike Su](mailto:mikefhsu@cs.columbia.edu) with any feedback.
+Please email [Fang-Hsiang (Mike) Su](mailto:mikefhsu@cs.columbia.edu) with any feedback.
 This project is still under heavy development, and we have several future plans.
 Thus we would very much welcome any feedback.

 License
 -------